Redshifted civilizations, galactic empires, and the Fermi paradox: A ring of black holes

 Assuming a time dilation factor of $\gamma=10^4$, an acceleration of $a_{\mathrm{sc}} \sim 1~\mathrm{m/s}^2$ (one tenth of that of the acceleration on Earth), a body size of $\chi\sim 2~\mathrm{m}$, and an average black hole mass of $\sim 14~M_\odot$ \cite{Olejak:2019pln}, one finds that at least $N\approx 7.9\times 10^5$ black holes are required to deflect the trajectory into a closed spatial path.
 In its own frame, the vessel encounters a black hole with a frequency of:

 where $r_\mathrm{ring}$ is the radius of the ring of black holes.
-For a radius of $10,000~\mathrm{ly}$, this corresponds to a frequency of $f\approx 4 \times 10^{-3}$.
-This corresponds to a black hole encounter roughly once every four minutes in the frame of the vessel, and during each encounter, the occupants of the vessel experience a momentary impulse of acceleration $a_{\mathrm{sc}} \sim 1~\mathrm{m/s}^2$; one might expect such impulses to be tolerable for terrestrial lifeforms on long timescales.
+For a radius of $10,000~\mathrm{ly}$, this corresponds to a frequency of $f\approx 4 \times 10^{-3}~\mathrm{Hz}$.
+This corresponds to a black hole encounter roughly once every four minutes in the frame of the vessel, and during each encounter, the occupants of the vessel experience a momentary impulse of acceleration $a_{\mathrm{sc}} \sim 1~\mathrm{m/s}^2$ (as before, we assume a large vessel can be engineered to tolerate much higher accelerations); one might expect such impulses to be tolerable for terrestrial lifeforms on long timescales.

 Now for a circular ring of $N\approx 7.9\times 10^5$ black holes with a circumference $\pi\times10^4~\mathrm{ly}$, the black holes must be spaced apart by a distance of $\sim 0.05~\mathrm{ly}$.
-The density of black holes in the Milky way is too low to naturally form a closed trajectory.
-In the neighborhood of the sun, which is situated at a radius $r_\odot=27,000~\mathrm{ly}$ from the galactic center. the density of stellar black holes has been estimated to be \cite{Chisholm:2002ba,Shapiro:1983du}.
+The density of black holes in the Milky Way is too low to naturally form a closed trajectory.
+In the neighborhood of the sun, which is situated at a radius $r_\odot=27,000~\mathrm{ly}$ from the galactic center, the density of stellar black holes has been estimated to be $\sim10^{-5}~\mathrm{ly}^{-3}$ \cite{Chisholm:2002ba,Shapiro:1983du}.
 It is perhaps appropriate to assume that the density profile of stellar mass black holes is proportional to the stellar disk density, which takes the exponential form \cite{Gilmore:1983bv,McMillan:2016jtx}:

 with a scale length of $r_\mathrm{d}\sim 8.5\times10^3~\mathrm{ly}$ \cite{McMillan:2016jtx}.
 This model indicates that at a radius of $r\sim10,000~\mathrm{ly}$, the density of black holes increases by a factor of $10$ to about $n_\mathrm{BH}\sim 10^{-4}~\mathrm{ly}^{-3}$.
-This confirms that the stellar mass black hole density is too low to naturally form a closed trajectory in the Milky way.
+This confirms that the stellar mass black hole density is too low to naturally form a closed trajectory in the Milky Way.

 A civilization must therefore move black holes to form a ring that can deflect the trajectory of a vessel into a closed trajectory.
 We consider a ring of radius $r_\mathrm{ring}$ and a toroidal region around it extending to a (minor) radius of $r_\mathrm{min}$.
 The number of black holes contained in this region is: